jacobsternx/odin/foundations/foundations-course.md

 An inline element only takes up as much width as necessary.
 Some commonly used inline elements are: \<a> \<button> \<code> \<em> \<img> \<span> and \<script>.

-Note: An inline element cannot contain a block-level element!
+> An inline element cannot contain a block-level element!

-> You have left and right margin defined at auto right now so it's currently centered.
+> You have left and right margin defined at auto so it's currently centered.
 You can set margin-left: auto; for it to be right-aligned, and do the opposite for it to be left-aligned.

+> Units do not need to be placed on 0 values.

 The Digital Ocean tutorial “Inline vs Inline-block Display in CSS” has a couple of great examples that clarify the difference between inline and inline-block. https://www.digitalocean.com/community/tutorials/css-display-inline-vs-inline-block